vitessio/website/content/en/docs/user-guides/migrate-data.md

 ## Method 1: “Stop-the-world”:

 The simplest method to migrate data is to do a ‘dump and restore’ or ‘stop-the-world’.
-We recommend using ‘Go my dumper’.
+We recommend using [‘go-mydumper’](https://github.com/aquarapid/go-mydumper).
 To execute this method you would follow these steps:
 1. Stop writing to the source MySQL database
 1. Take a logical dump of the database, usually via mysqldump or equivalent,
 1. Apply some simple transformations on the output